sib-swiss/kgsteward/doc/yamldoc.md

     username: admin
 ```

-* __`password`__ - The password of the abover user.
-It is highly recommended that the value of this variable is passed trough an environment variable, such as the password is not stored directly in the config file!
-If this key is absent and the user will be prompted for a password, which might more secure.
+* __`password`__ - The password of a user with write-access rights to the triplestore.
+It is recommended that the value of this variable is passed trough an environment variable, such as the password is not stored directly in the config file!
+Alternatively if this key is absent and `username` is defined, a password will be prompted for interactively, which is more secure.

 ```{yaml}
     password: ${SECRET_PASSWORD}